StefanScherer/rpi-forked-daapd/README.md

 ```

 ## Run the container

+As the iTunes server depends on mDNS / avahi we need to start the container with connection to the host's network interface.

 ```bash
 docker run -d --net host --name forked-daapd -v /home/media:/media -e DAAPD_NAME=Dockerized -v /home/localdb:/var/cache/forked-daapd forked-daapd